teambit/docs/docs/getting-started/introduction.md

 Web application development becomes **faster**, more **scalable** and well **standardized**.
 Application users enjoy new features more frequently released, bugs can be quickly fixed or replaced, and user experience remains consistent at every touchpoint.

-**Bit is used by thousands of teams**, including some of the world’s best tech organizations in the world.
+**Bit is used by thousands of teams**, including some of the world’s best and largest tech organizations.
 Join us to build modular web applications together too.

 In the words of [Addy Osmani](https://addyosmani.com/first/):